Alysis369/FTPImageApp/README.md

     - after every cross check, add job to queue instead of processing whole list, figure out how to determine job size
 - Add feature for ALL images, and add support for VV images
 - FTP requires spawning a different connection for each img download..
-- Check connection upon application startup, displays warning and exits gracefully.
+- ~~Check connection upon application startup, displays warning and exits gracefully.~~ *Updated 3/15*

 ##### Prod Changes
 - Add reject_code support to GUI